lupyuen/pinephone-lvgl-zig/README.md

 -   ["Build an LVGL Touchscreen App with Zig"](https://lupyuen.github.io/articles/lvgl)

-Can we build an LVGL App for PinePhone in Zig...
+Can we build an __LVGL App in Zig__ for PinePhone...
 That will run on Apache NuttX RTOS?

+Can we simulate a PinePhone App with __Zig, LVGL and WebAssembly__ in a Web Browser?
+To make the UI Coding a little easier?

 Let's find out!